Last Updated on July 30, 2021 by Rat Race Running

 7. Quick decision-making.

-How many times have you experienced indecision on where to eat when going out with your friends, only to end up in a Jollibee or McDo.
+How often have you experienced indecision on where to eat when going out with your friends, only to end up in a Jollibee or McDo.

 This is a common trait of many-slow decision-making, even when the question requires a quick response.